ivanursul/ivanursul/articles/java/1update-open-source-collections.md

   </tr>
 </table>

-In Apache Commons Collections exist 19 Packages with numerous Interfaces, Classes, and Methods.
-We shared only a few Interfaces and Classes from one Package and encourage you to check the others on the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>, so we can focus more on practical examples.
+In Apache Commons Collections exist 19 Packages with diverse Interfaces, Classes, and Methods.
+We shared only a few Interfaces and Classes from one Package and highly encourage you to check the others on the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>, therefore we can focus more on the practical examples.

 Example - Ignore Null values
 ```